Mobile SEO: A Beginner's Guide

 Every user expects a fast-loading website, especially when they’re browsing on mobile.
 That’s why mobile page speed should be one of the utmost priorities for an effective mobile SEO strategy.

 Mobile page speed best practices don’t differ all that much from overall website speed optimization.
-You have to compare fastest web hosting sites and choose the one for your project, take care of image size, minimize HTTP requests, leverage browser caching, minify HTML, CSS, and Javascript, as well as fix redirect chains.
+You have to compare the fastest web hosting sites and choose the one for your project, take care of image size, minimize HTTP requests, leverage browser caching, minify HTML, CSS, and Javascript, as well as fix redirect chains.

 You can read more about Shopify speed optimization in our in-depth guide.